creatorr-hub/creator-hub-main/README.md

 ---

-**🌐 Live on Stellar Testnet** - Start building the future of creator economy!
+**Live on Stellar Testnet** - Start building the future of creator economy!